maxplanck-ie/snakepipes/docs/content/advanced_usage.rst

 Modifying or adding new rules to the workflows
 ------------------------------------------------

 Modifying or adding new rules to snakePipes workflows is relatively easy.
-Considering you want to add a new Rscript that performs a downstream analysis on the DESeq2 output in mRNA-seq workflow.
+Considering you want to add a new Rscript that performs a downstream analysis on the DESeq2 output in mRNAseq workflow.
 These would be the steps needed:

     * Test the Rscript on command line first, then move it in the ``shared/rscripts`` folder.

     * Add a rule that called the Rscript and put it under ``shared/rules`` folder.

-    * Add the corresponding ``rule all``, that defines the expected output into ``workflows/mRNA-seq/Snakefile``
+    * Add the corresponding ``rule all``, that defines the expected output into ``workflows/mRNAseq/Snakefile``

     * Now, for easy and reproducible execution of the rule, add a ``conda`` directive and point it to the relevant conda env under ``shared/rules/envs``.
 Since your rule might need a new R package, `search whether it's available <https://anaconda.org/search?q=knitr>`__ in one of the conda channels and add the package name (as indicated in the conda channel) and version under the ``dependencies`` key.

-    * Finally, modify the command line wrapper (``workflows/mRNA-seq/mRNA-seq``) to make this new feature available to the users!
+    * Finally, modify the command line wrapper (``workflows/mRNAseq/mRNAseq``) to make this new feature available to the users!

 Using AWS or other cloud platforms